AndreasPichler94/UE-Computer-Vision-Group-E/output/code/Readme.md

 `docker run -it -v "C:\Users/yourUsername/path/to/code/:/code --name aos_e8 --gpus all aos_e8`
 3. If this doesn't work, try it without the GPU flags (Note: Code may not work properly without GPU):
 `docker run -it -v "C:\Users/yourUsername/path/to/code/:/code --name aos_e8 aos_e8`

+# Execute the code

-4. Run the following command to execute the code for testing on test data that the model has never seen: `python test.py`.
+1. Run the following command to execute the code for testing on test data that the model has never seen: `python test.py`.
 As a comparison the outputs that we generated can be found under:
-5. Run the following command to execute the code for testing on real integrals: `python test_real_integrals.py`
+2. Run the following command to execute the code for testing on real integrals: `python test_real_integrals.py`
-6. Run the following command to train a new model: `python train.py`.
+3. Run the following command to train a new model: `python train.py`.
 The train data should be in the same directory under `./train`, test data under `test`.

 # Retrieve results